2022–23 Tarleton State Texans men's basketball team

 The 2022–23 Tarleton State Texans men's basketball team represented Tarleton State University in the 2022–23 NCAA Division I men's basketball season.
-The Texans, led by third-year head coach Billy Gillispie, played their home games at the Wisdom Gym in Stephenville, Texas, as members of the Western Athletic Conference.
+The Texans, led by third-year head coach Billy Gillispie, played their home games at the Wisdom Gym in Stephenville, Texas as members of the Western Athletic Conference (WAC).

 The season marked Tarleton State's third year of a four-year transition period from Division II to Division I. As a result, the Texans were not eligible to play in the NCAA tournament, but were eligible to play in the WAC tournament.
-Additionally, the Texas received an invitation to the College Basketball Invitational (CBI), their first postseason tournament as a Division-I school.
+Additionally, the Texas received an invitation to the College Basketball Invitational (CBI), their first postseason tournament as a Division I school.

 Previous season

-The Texans finished the 2021–22 season 14–17, 9–9 in WAC play to finish in eighth place.
-Due to their current transition to Division I, they are ineligible for the WAC tournament.
+The Texans finished the 2021–22 season 14–17, 9–9 in WAC play, to finish in eighth place.
+Due to their current transition to Division I, they were ineligible for the WAC tournament.